c-frame/aframe-extras/src/pathfinding/README.md

 The `nav-agent` component will emit two events:

-- `nav-start`: Entity beginning travel to a destination.
+- `navigation-start`: Entity beginning travel to a destination.
 - `navigation-end`: Entity has reached destination.

 ## Important notes